Johore Wooden Railway: History

 The idea of a railway line in Johor was conceived by then Maharaja of Johor, Abu Bakar, following a visit to England in 1866 where he witnessed some of the England's early railways.
-The new railway was to connect Johor Bahru, the capital of the Johor Sultanate, to Gunung Pulai 20 mi away, where a sanatorium and hill resort was planned to capitalise on the location's cooler temperatures.
+The new railway was to connect Johor Bahru, the capital of the Johor Sultanate, to Gunung Pulai 20 mi away (in modern day Kulai constituency), where a sanatorium and hill resort was planned to capitalise on the location's cooler temperatures.
 While the line was to later pass estates and plantations, there were no reports of additional stations to be built besides the terminating two in Johor Bahru and Gunung Pulai.
 A decision was made to use wood for every component of the railway tracks, as such construction had proven to be feasible in the past and abundant sources of quality wood were available close to the site of the railway.

 In a July 24, 1869 Singapore Daily Times article, the railway was reported to have been inaugurated by the Maharaja of Johor "in the presence of a small gathering of Europeans and Natives", and a low-powered Chaplin's contractor's locomotive was used in track building.
 In the years that followed, significant progress was made on track building.
 By the middle of 1873, 6 mi of track was completed and a further 2 mi of track was nearly completed.
 In 1875, another article indicated that 10 mi of track and sidings had been completed with part of the line in use, passing estates and plantations.
 The deepest cutting was 42 ft.

 The 1875 report was to be the last piece of news on the railway until an article published in 1889 reported that the line had not been in use for an unspecified time, following a train accident in which the railway's locomotive plunged into a hole, as well as damage to the tracks by termites.